phish-report/IOK/README.md

 ## 🤝 Contributing

-Documentation on how to write a rule is coming soon...
+There's a [reference on how to write IOK rules](https://phish.report/docs/iok-rule-reference) in the Phish Report documentation.

 ## 📝 License